RV Classes Explained: What Are the Different Classes of RV?

 Class C RVs

-Best balance of space and drivability for most families
+Mid-size RVs that balance space and drivability

 These mid-size RVs are built on a truck-like cab and are easy to spot thanks to the cab-over sleeping area.
 That extra bunk space makes them especially practical for families or small groups.